SreejaShetty01/Ai-Learning-Agent/README.md

 # 🤖 AI Learning Agent

 ## 🧠 Overview
-AI Learning Agent is a system designed to simplify complex educational content into clear and easy-to-understand explanations.
+AI Learning Agent is a system designed to simplify complex educational content into clear and easy-to-understand explanations for rural Students

 It helps students, beginners, and non-native English speakers understand difficult topics by converting technical language into simple and structured formats.